 - Physical therapy: Specific exercises can help increase range of motion as well as help strengthen and improve the flexibility of the affected muscles.

-- Steroid injections: Injections provide temporary relief, generally limited to three or four a year.
+- Steroid injections: Injections provide temporary relief, generally limited to 3 or 4 a year.

-- Assistive devices: Use of a cane, sleeve or brace helps with stability.
+- Assistive devices: The use of a cane, sleeve, or brace helps with stability.

 A surgical approach may be necessary if your arthritis pain doesn’t respond to nonsurgical strategies.
-The following techniques are options:
+Your OSI surgeon may offer one of the following techniques as options depending on the severity of your knee arthritis:

-- Reshaping of shin or thigh bone (osteotomy)
+- Reshaping of the shin or thigh bone (osteotomy)

 - Total or partial knee replacement (arthroplasty)